An internal company’s newsletter is not only a communications medium but also serves to unite diverse teams and departments.

 8. Interesting Related Articles

-Build a useful list of important news sources for your industry, and share the best material that’ll help employees be more informed.
+Segment your email list with employees’ interests, build important news sources for your industry, and share the best material to help employees be more informed.

 9. Your Blog Posts